 Tasting Notes:

-Taste: Rich, dark fruit, herbs, and root.
-There is a fruity balsamic note on the elegant, silky and smooth finish.
+Palate: Rich, dark fruit, herbs, and root.
+A fruity balsamic note on the elegant, silky and smooth finish.

 Serving temperature: 18° C (64º F)